 Contributors

 All authors reviewed, revised and approved the final version of the manuscript.
 BD was the chief investigator, obtained funding, designed the study, interpreted the data and wrote the report.
 RU was co-investigator, organised recruitment , interpreted the cytokine data and contributed to drafting the report.
 JS was co-Investigator and designed and supervised the imaging component of the study.
 DL managed the MR imaging in the 5 scanners and published the protocol.
 SW was co-investigator contributed to the design of the imaging component of the study.
 PD was co-investigator and designed and supervised the cytokine investigations of the study.
 EJ was co-investigator and designed and supervised the neuropsychological component of the study.
 GD was co-investigator and supervised the statistical design of the study and the analysis.
-TREB was co-investigator and designed and supervised the assessment of neurological and other side-effects of medication..
-NH, IC, SL, PBJ, SL, PBJ, were co-investigators and involved in the design and interpretation of the study and overall recruitment strategy.
+TREB was co-investigator and designed and supervised the assessment of neurological and other side-effects of medication.
+NH, IC, SL, PBJ, SL, PBJ were co-investigators and involved in the design and interpretation of the study and overall recruitment strategy.
 RD was involved in the design of the study and supervised PANSS training and other clinical assessments EK, KB were involved in the design of the study, and in all aspects of the study’s set-up, management, governance and monitoring.
 RS organised data management.
 AG, CK analysed and interpreted the cytokine data and AW supervised the cognitive function tests and their analysis.

 Declaration of Interests